Children working at home

 If you have forgotten your child's password or username, then email your child's class teacher and we can send you the login details.

-B: Learn to tell the time on an analogue clock (one with hands) and a digital clock.
+1: Learn to tell the time on an analogue clock (one with hands) and a digital clock.
 Games and videos to help with this can be found on the BBC bitesize site at the following link.
+This will need to be built up each day over a week.

 Attached are also mock test papers.
 The Autumn term ones will help your child to revise work from the start of Year 3 and the Mid Year ones cover what we have been learning since Christmas.
 Your child may need support with fractions as we haven't had a chance to teach this yet.
 Please use these questions to give you an idea of other questions you could create for your child when home schooling.